 How Closing Credit Cards Affect Your Credit Score

-Part of managing credit cards involves making decisions about closing them.
+Part of managing credit cards involves making important and sometimes tough decisions about closing them.
 Before you pick up the phone to call your credit card company to close your credit card for good, take some time to learn what will happen to your credit score if you close the card.

 Because there are so many different statements about how closing a credit card affects your credit score, I spoke with Craig Watts, Public Affairs Director at FICO to clear up some misconceptions about what happens to your FICO when you close a credit card.